Eating with a toddler at the table: The 5 best tips for a relaxed mealtime at highchair

 Let’s be realistic: spilling food is simply part and parcel of mealtimes for little ones and is unavoidable.
 Nevertheless, there are a few clever tricks and practical accessories to help you get things back to organisation as quickly as possible and ensure mealtimes are hygienic.

-1. Silicone mats : Our washable silicone mat is very practical for meals at highchair.
-It is non-slip and prevents plates and cups from sliding off the table.
-If something does go wrong, the mat can be easily washed or put in the dishwasher.
+- Silicone mats : Our washable silicone mat is very handy for mealtimes at highchair.
+It’s non-slip and stops plates and cups from sliding off the table.
+If something does go wrong, the mat can be easily washed by hand or popped in the dishwasher.

-2. : bibs Bibs with an integrated catch tray also help keep your baby, the ‘ highchair’ and the floor clean.
-IKEA offers a silicone version that is also dishwasher-safe: the GULDVÄVARE bib.
+- : bibs Bibs with a built-in catch tray also help keep your baby, the ‘ highchair’ and the floor clean.
+IKEA offers a silicone version that’s also dishwasher-safe: the GULDVÄVARE bib.

-4. Children’s tableware : Bowls with non-slip silicone bases are particularly recommended – they stay where they belong and don’t end up on the floor at the first attempt with a spoon.
-Spill-proof sippy cups also ensure significantly fewer puddles on the table.
+- Children’s tableware : Bowls with a non-slip silicone base are particularly recommended – they stay where they’re meant to be and don’t end up on the floor at the very first attempt with a spoon.
+Spill-proof drinking cups also ensure far fewer puddles on the table.

-5. ANTILOP highchair : The ANTILOP high chair from IKEA, made from sturdy plastic, is not only easy to wipe clean but can also be placed under the tap for washing.
+- ANTILOP highchair : The ANTILOP high chair from IKEA, made from sturdy plastic, is not only easy to wipe clean but can also be placed under the shower for cleaning.
 Once you’ve unscrewed the legs, you can simply pop the seat shell in the dishwasher.

 3. Encouraging independence

-So much more happens at the family table than just eating – it’s a place for learning, experimenting and developing independence.
-Mealtimes are a particularly important opportunity for young children to practise new skills: bringing a spoon to their mouth, pouring themselves a drink or spreading butter on their own bread.
+So much more happens at the family table than just eating – this is where children learn, experiment and develop independence.
+Especially for young children, mealtimes are an important opportunity to practise new skills: bringing a spoon to their mouth, pouring themselves a drink or spreading butter on their own bread.
 Even if things go a bit wrong now and then – that’s exactly where the learning lies.
-The Montessori approach shows that when we have faith in our children, they rise to the challenge.
+The Montessori approach shows that when we have faith in our children’s abilities, they rise to the challenge.

 4. Sitting safely and comfortably

 Good posture is much more than just a question of ergonomics – it makes a real difference at mealtimes.
-If your child sits stable and upright whilst eating, it’s not only easier for them to grasp, chew and swallow, but also to concentrate and join in at the table.
-An footrest helps enormously: it provides secure support and prevents your child from sliding back and forth in the highchair.
-This creates a calm atmosphere – and your child can concentrate fully on eating.
+If your child sits steadily and upright whilst eating, it’s not only easier for them to grasp, chew and swallow, but also to concentrate and join in at the table.
+Footrest is a huge help here: it provides secure support and prevents your child from sliding back and forth in the highchair.
+This creates a calm atmosphere – and your child can concentrate fully on their meal.

 5. Rituals and routines promote relaxation

-For young children, everyday life can often feel overwhelming – which makes fixed rituals that provide security and structure all the more important.
+For young children, everyday life can often feel overwhelming – which makes fixed rituals that provide a sense of security and structure all the more important.
 This also plays a major role at mealtimes.
-If the routine around meals is always similar, it will be easier for your child to settle into it.
-Whether it’s a little bell to signal that it’s time to eat, a song you sing together, or simply fixed mealtimes – such recurring cues help to switch from play mode to mealtime mode.
+If the routine surrounding meals is always similar, your child will find it easier to settle into it.
+Whether it’s a little bell to signal mealtime, a song you sing together or simply set mealtimes – such recurring cues help them switch from play mode to mealtime mode.
 This creates a more relaxed atmosphere for everyone involved.
 And what if things don’t go to plan?
-That’s all part of it.
-The important thing is to stay calm and not throw the routine out the window straight away.
+That’s all part of it too.
+The important thing is to stay calm and not throw the routine out of the window straight away.
 Children need repetition – and patience.

 Find out more about the highchair